brownbaerchen/pySDC/pySDC/projects/compression/Readme.rst

 ```

 the `-v` does a :ref:`"bind_mount"<https://docs.docker.com/storage/bind-mounts/>` to pySDC on your local machine.
+You may have to change the tag to the platform specific version.
 We want that because it let's us access the same version of pySDC that we have locally inside the container, in particular with all modifications.

 While we have installed all dependencies for pySDC already in the Docker container, we need to install pySDC itself.